Trans Amadi

-Trans Amadi is a thousand-hectare (2,500-acre) industrial area, as well as a diverse residential neighborhood, in the city of Port Harcourt.
-Situated at 4°48'53" N latitude and 7°2'14" E longitude, the neighborhood supports a strong manufacturing sector and is considered to be a major industrial zone in Port Harcourt.
+Trans Amadi is a thousand-hectare (2,500-acre) industrial area, as well as a diverse residential neighbourhood, in the city of Port Harcourt.
+Situated at 4°48'53" N latitude and 7°2'14" E longitude, the neighbourhood supports a strong manufacturing sector and is considered to be a major industrial zone in Port Harcourt.
 Materials such as glass bottles, tires, aluminium and paper have production plants in the area.

 Trans Amadi lies in the north and is bordered by D/line in the south west, Woji township to the east and Rumuola to the north west.
 The main abattoir of the city is also located along Trans Amadi.

 As of June 2003, there are 248 new and completed residential units existing with previous estimates of the total number of dwellings in the neighborhood.

 Education

 The major schools providing educational services within the Trans Amadi axis are: